xbmc/xbmc/README.md

 ## How to Contribute
 Kodi is created by users for users and **we welcome every contribution**.
 There are no highly paid developers or poorly paid support personnel on the phones ready to take your call.
 There are only users who have seen a problem and done their best to fix it.
 This means Kodi will always need the contributions of users like you.
 How can you get involved?

 * **Coding:** Developers can help Kodi by **[fixing a bug](https://github.com/xbmc/xbmc/issues)**, adding new features, making our technology smaller and faster and making development easier for others.
-Kodi's codebase consists mainly of C++ with small parts written in a variety of coding languages.
+Kodi's codebase consists mainly of C++ with small parts are written in a variety of coding languages.
 Our add-ons mainly consist of python and XML.
 For more information, please have a look at our **[contributing guide](docs/CONTRIBUTING.md)**.
 * **Helping users:** Our support process relies on enthusiastic contributors like you to help others get the most out of Kodi.
 The #1 priority is always answering questions in our **[support forums](https://forum.kodi.tv/)**.
 Everyday new people discover Kodi, and everyday they are virtually guaranteed to have questions.
 * **Localization:** Translate **[Kodi](https://kodi.weblate.cloud/projects/kodi-core/kodi-main/)**, **[add-ons, skins etc.](https://kodi.weblate.cloud/)** into your native language.
 * **Add-ons:** **[Add-ons](https://kodi.tv/addons)** are what make Kodi the most extensible and customizable entertainment hub available. **[Get started building an add-on](https://kodi.tv/create-an-addon)**.
-* **Documentation:** Kodi's **[wiki pages](https://kodi.wiki/)** are the hub for information about Kodi and surrounding ecosystem.
+* **Documentation:** Kodi's **[wiki pages](https://kodi.wiki/)** are the hub for information about Kodi and the surrounding ecosystem.
 Help make our documentation better by writing new content or correcting existing material.

 **Not enough free time?** No problem!
 There are other ways to help Kodi.